jkamenik/orig-blog/source/_posts/2014-03-23-inbox-zero-part-1.markdown

 ---

 This is the first in a series of posts related to reducing the number of emails in your inbox, and more importantly, keeping it reduced.
-This idea comes from the world of GTD (specifically 43Folders) and is a good strategy for anyone who needs quick access to “important” emails.
+This idea comes from the world of GTD (specifically 43Folders) and is a good strategy for anyone who needs quick access to "important" emails.

 The filter-then-process method that I am about to describe works with pretty much any job you can think of: You sort laundry then wash it, you rake leaves into piles before you bag them, you collect dishes before you wash them.